 However, the film does not take a moral stand, stressing instead the sexuality of Harry and Kate’s love.
 Questions about their live-in arrangement and Kate’s pregnancy focus solely on the issue of their mental capabilities.
 Astrology and numerology are the guiding force of Harry and Kate’s lives.
 Tragic and sincere as their love is, Harry and Kate finally face the fatal consequences of living without godly guidance.

+In ANGEL BABY, Harry meets Kate, and they fall in love.
+Despite troubled pasts, they decide to cohabit.
+At first it is domestic bliss, but their peace is shattered when Kate tells Harry she is pregnant.
+They are encouraged to see an obstetrician, but Kate, who is guided by astrology and psychic messages, is against the idea.
+Harry makes matters worse when he throws all their medication down the toilet, so as not to infuse the baby with chemicals.
+Without their drugs, Kate regresses into one psychotic episode after another, and Harry eventually has another nervous breakdown.
+They are separated, but Harry decides to rescue Kate from her mental hospital and escapes with her, leading to disastrous results.
 The direction is visually striking with powerful emotional undertones.
 The film captures the heart-wrenching pain, the troubles and turmoil of the fragile lovers.
 Regrettably, the film has an occult plot device, using astrology and numerology to guide the lives of Kate and Harry.
 Graphic sexual scenes and full female and male nudity are also present..
 The final outcome of Harry and Kate’s dilemma, when Harry takes matters into his own hands, presents the final tragedy of living ungodly lives.